kgore1511/Tech-Alchemy-Assignments/README.md

 4. get type Api-> "/weather" for getting 5days weather this api doesn't require authentication.
 5 post api-> "/user/logout" for log out user.

+.env file -> all the keys, url's, port numbers and all other confidentials details are stored in .env file I have used redis cache for third part api and mocha and chai for unit testing.

 -----------------------Description About the project---------------------------